Gambling Harm Minimisation Advisory Committee

 Committee role |

 The Committee does not make determinations or participate in NICC decision-making.
-The main objectives of the Committee are to:
+The main objectives of the Committee is to:

 In pursuit of its objectives the GHMAC will consider relevant initiatives and strategies established by other organisations focused on gambling harm, particularly the Responsible Gambling Fund (RGF). |